© Crown copyright 2021

 11. Current government interventions, including the moratoriums on forfeiture and anti-irritancy measures in England/Wales/Northern Ireland and Scotland respectively, do not undermine or permanently alter the existing legislative framework governing the relationship between tenant and landlord.
 These interventions are intended to be exceptional, time-limited measures to deal with unprecedented times of acute market shock.
 Government is also currently legislating to limit use of statutory demands and winding up petitions until 30 September through the Corporate Governance and Insolvency Bill.

 12. The following organisations have endorsed this code and will encourage their members to adhere to the principles and approach.
-The code, and the signatories’ support of it, will apply until 24 June 2021.
+The code, and the signatories’ support of it, will be reviewed by 25 March 2022.
 To date, signatories include the following leading representative bodies who formed the code’s steering group:

 a.
 British Chambers of Commerce